abir364/abir364/README.md

   <a href="https://reactjs.org/" target="_blank"><img style="margin: 10px" src="https://profilinator.rishav.dev/skills-assets/react-original-wordmark.svg" alt="React" height="40" /></a>
 </div>

+## What I'm currently learning 🧠
+I am currently learning about Linux, Express, AWS and networking.
+I am also learning about CI/CD, Docker, Kubernetes.
+Learning new technology is a very important trait needed to be a sucessful developer.

 ## Education 🎓
 | BRAC University | BSc in Computer Science and Engineering | 2022 |
 |-----------------|-----------------------------------------|----- |